-\subsection{\texttt{Mesh size and PMLs parameters}}
+\subsection{{\ttfamily Mesh size and PMLs parameters}}

-\begin{itemize} \item[$\bullet$] \onelabentry{value}{top PML size [nm]} sets the top PML thickness.
-Typically, it should not be set to a value smaller than $\lambda_0/2$.
-Typically, setting it to a value larger than $3\lambda_0$ is pointless.
-Typically, $\lambda_0$ is a good value. \item[$\bullet$] \onelabentry{value}{bottom PML size [nm]} sets the bottom PML thickness.
-Typically, it should to a value smaller than $\lambda_0/2$.
-Typically, setting it to a value larger than $3\lambda_0$ is pointless.
-Typically, $\lambda_0$ is a good value. \item[$\bullet$] \onelabentry{value}{nb of mesh elements per wavelength [-]} sets the average number of triangles used to discretize one freespace wavelength (mesh refinement).
-Typically, setting it to 30 offers 4 or 5 significant digits over energy related quantities.
-Typically, setting it to 1 leads to very wrong results\dots \item[$\bullet$] \texttt{Custom Mesh parameters}: When dealing with metals and/or very small objects, it is sometimes necessary to locally refine the mesh in the affected subdomain, which can be prescribed in this section.
+\begin{itemize} \item[$\bullet$] \onelabentry{value}{top PML size [nm]} allows to set the top PML thickness.
+Typically, it should not be set to a value smaller than $\lambda_0/2$ while a value larger than $3\lambda_0$ is pointless ; $\lambda_0$ is usually a reasonable value with the default PML complex stretch. \item[$\bullet$] \onelabentry{value}{bottom PML size [nm]} allows to set the top PML thickness.
+Typically, it should not be set to a value smaller than $\lambda_0/2$ while a value larger than $3\lambda_0$ is pointless ; $\lambda_0$ is usually a reasonable value with the default PML complex stretch. \item[$\bullet$] \onelabentry{value}{nb of mesh elements per wavelength [-]} sets the average number of triangles used to discretize one freespace wavelength (mesh refinement).
+Typically, setting it to 30 offers 4 or 5 significant digits over energy related quantities while setting it to 1 leads to very wrong results\dots \item[$\bullet$] \stt{Custom Mesh parameters}: When dealing with metals and/or very small objects, it is sometimes necessary to locally refine the mesh in the affected subdomain, which can be prescribed in this section.
 For instance, Figs.~\ref{fig:meshrefine} shows a local refinement of the rods.
 In Fig.~\ref{fig:meshrefine}(a), the mesh is very coarse, its typical size is $\lambda_0/6$ everywhere.
 The mesh size within the rods in Fig.~\ref{fig:meshrefine}(b) is 3 times smaller ($\lambda_0/(6\times 3)$). \end{itemize}

-\subsection{\texttt{Post plot options}}
+\subsection{{\ttfamily Post plot options}}

 \begin{itemize} \item[$\bullet$] \onelabentry{\checkboxC}{Plot solution on multiple periods.} If checked, the field ($E_z(x,y)$ in $E^\parallel$ polarization case, $H_z(x,y)$ in $H^\parallel$ polarization case) is post-processed over 9 grating periods cells, as shown in Fig.~\ref{fig:lamellar}.
 The field in a neighboring cell is indeed nothing but the field in the reference cell up to a phase shift $e^{\pm i \alpha d}$. \end{itemize}